Resident Evil 4 Remake announced

-At today's PlayStation State of Play event, Sony started off with a bang: the Resident Evil 4 Remake, coming March 24, 2023 to PlayStation 5.
+At today's PlayStation State of Play event, Sony started off with a bang: the Resident Evil 4 Remake, coming March 24, 2023 to PlayStation 5, Xbox, and Steam.

 The debut trailer for RE Remake offers a mighty familiar, though far more detailed, snapshot of the beloved game.
 We've got Leon Kennedy in his trademark jacket and the village from the opening area.
 But it also looks to depict some scenes we don't actually see in the original game (at least as far as I recollect), like Ashley fleeing through the woods and arriving at the village.
 Perhaps the Remake is planning on expanding RE4's story a bit?